occurrent-org/occurrent-org.github.io/_includes/macros/subscription/blocking/util/catchup/example.md

-// Now combine the continuous subscription and the subscription position storage to allow CatchupSupportingBlockingSubscription catchupSubscription = new CatchupSupportingBlockingSubscription(continuousSubscription, mongoEventStore, storage);
+// Now combine the continuous subscription and the subscription position storage to allow CatchupSupportingBlockingSubscription catchupSubscription = new CatchupSupportingBlockingSubscription(continuousSubscription, eventStoreQueries, storage);

 // Start a subscription that starts replaying events of type "GameEnded" from the beginning of time catchupSubscription.subscribe("mySubscription", filter(type("GameEnded")), StartAt.subscriptionPosition(TimeBasedSubscriptionPosition.beginningOfTime()), cloudEvent -> System.out.println(cloudEvent));